Home birth: Research on safety

 In 2019, a meta-analysis examined perinatal and neonatal mortality of planned home birth among low-risk women in well-resourced countries, with research eligible for inclusion encompassing approximately 500,000 intended home births.
-The study concluded that the risk of perinatal or neonatal mortality was not different when birth was intended at home or in hospital.
+The study concluded that the risk of perinatal or neonatal mortality was not different whether birth was intended at home or in hospital.

 In 2014, a comprehensive review in the Journal of Medical Ethics of 12 previously published studies encompassing 500,000 planned home births in low-risk women found that neonatal mortality rates for home births were triple those of hospital births.
 This finding echoes that of the American College of Obstetricians and Gynecologists.
-Due to a greater risk of perinatal death, the college advises women who are postterm (greater than 42 weeks gestation), carrying twins, or have a breech presentation not to attempt home birth.
-The Journal of Medical Ethics review additionally found that several studies concluded that home births had a higher risk of failing Apgar scores in newborns, as well as a delay in diagnosing hypoxia, acidosis and asphyxia.
-This contradicts a 2007 UK review study by the National Institute for Health and Clinical Excellence (NICE), a British governmental organization devoted to creating guidelines for coverage throughout the UK, which expressed concern for the lack of quality evidence in studies comparing the potential risks and benefits of home and hospital birthing environments in the UK.
+Due to a greater risk of perinatal death, the college advises women who are post-term (greater than 42 weeks gestation), carrying twins, or have a breech presentation, not to attempt home birth.
+The Journal of Medical Ethics review additionally found that several studies concluded that home births had a higher likelihood of failing Apgar scores in newborns, as well as a delay in diagnosing hypoxia, acidosis and asphyxia.

+That finding contradicts a 2007 UK review study by the National Institute for Health and Clinical Excellence (NICE), a British governmental organization devoted to creating guidelines for coverage throughout the UK, which expressed concern for the lack of quality evidence in studies comparing the potential risks and benefits of home and hospital birthing environments in the UK.
 Their report noted that intrapartum-related perinatal mortality was low in all settings in the UK, but that in cases of unanticipated obstetric complications, the mortality rate was higher for home births due to the time needed to transfer the mother to an obstetric unit.

 A 2002 study of planned home births in the state of Washington found that home births had shorter labors than hospital births.
 In North America, a 2005 study found that about 12 percent of women intending to give birth at home needed to be transferred to the hospital for reasons such as a difficult labor or pain relief.
 A 2014 survey of American home births between 2004 and 2010 found the percent of women transferred to a hospital from a planned home birth after beginning labor to be 10.9%.